p4tr1ckc4rs0n/gprLearn/README.md

   - python3 for gprMax
   - caffe

-3. OVERVIEW OF PROJECT
+### 3. OVERVIEW OF PROJECT

-**Some files and directories have been left out since they were used for the old gprMax**
+**Some files and directories have been left out since they were used for the old version of gprMax**

 gprlearn/
   gprMax/